 The current exceptional circumstances and change to school provision over the summer term has brought various safeguarding issue to the fore.
-There are also various elements that need to be considered in advance of reopening in September 2020.
+There are also various elements that need to be considered for when schools reopen in September 2020.
 We have outlined some of these below, including:

 - Changes to KCSIE and the safeguarding landscape

 - Providing staff with additional training and DSL's timetable

 - Do we need to provide further staff training?

 - Do we need to change the DSL’s timetable?

 - What are the likely safeguarding issues in the autumn term?

 - What behavioural issues should we be mindful of?

 - Do we need to update our risk assessment / Welfare Risk Assessment?

 - Has county lines evolved during the pandemic?